A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Homoclinic bifurcations, wave pulses, and chaos

 The homoclinic bifurcation at the focus-focus equilibrium $\mb{q}$ induces chaotic dynamics for every $(m,d)\in h_q$.
 Indeed, the presence of the homoclinic orbit $\Gamma_q$ to a focus-focus equilibrium is accompanied by horseshoe dynamics in cross sections near $\Gamma_q$ and, hence, an infinite number of saddle periodic orbits in a neighbourhood of $\Gamma_q$~\cite{kuznetsov,shilnikovruso}.
 Furthermore, in this setting, the {\em saddle quantity} is defined as $\sigma_2={\rm Re}(\mu_{1,2}^s)+{\rm Re}(\mu_{1,2}^u)$.
 Since $\sigma_2>0$ for every $(m,d)\in h_q$, it follows that there are no stable periodic orbits near $\Gamma_q$~\cite{foco-foco,sandstede}.

 In sum, any solution in a neighborhood of either $\Gamma_p$ (in the chaotic case) or $\Gamma_q$ tends to behave erratically and presents sensitive dependence to initial conditions.
 The corresponding orbit in the four-dimensional phase space of \eqref{sist} spends a long transient visiting a strange hyperbolic invariant set before converging to an attractor.
-Hence, any bounded solution of \eqref{sist} passing near either $\Gamma_p$ (in the $h_p^c$ side of the bifurcation) or $\Gamma_q$ is associated with a chaotic traveling wave, making spatial population dynamics to behave in an unpredictable way~\cite{shilnikovruso}.
+Hence, any bounded solution of \eqref{sist} passing near either $\Gamma_p$ (in the $h_p^c$ side of the bifurcation) or $\Gamma_q$ is associated with a chaotic traveling wave~\cite{shilnikovruso}.

-Figure \ref{fig:doblehom}(a) shows both homoclinic orbits $\Gamma_p$ and $\Gamma_q$ coexisting in phase space, while figures \ref{fig:doblehom}(b1) and \ref{fig:doblehom}(b2) show the time series of $U$ and $V$ associated with either trajectory.
-This special configuration occurs when the bifurcation curves $h_p^c$ and $h_q$ cross each other at $(m,d)\approx(0.046336476, 1.11668)$; see the bifurcation diagram of figure~\ref{fig:bifurcacion}).
+Fig.~\ref{fig:doblehom}(a) shows both homoclinic orbits $\Gamma_p$ and $\Gamma_q$ coexisting in phase space, while Fig.~\ref{fig:doblehom}(b1) and Fig.~\ref{fig:doblehom}(b2) show the time series of $U$ and $V$ associated with either trajectory.
+This special configuration occurs when the bifurcation curves $h_p^c$ and $h_q$ cross each other at $(m,d)\approx(0.046336476, 1.11668)$; see the bifurcation diagram of Fig.~\ref{fig:bifurcacion}.
 While this intersection point is not a new bifurcation, at these parameter values both classes of homoclinic orbits, $\Gamma_q$ and $\Gamma_p$, coexist in phase space.
-Moreover, one obtains the coexistence of both chaotic invariant sets (each associated with one of the homoclinic trajectories) and, hence, the corresponding erratic behaviour and sensitive dependence on initial conditions of nearby solutions.
+Moreover, one obtains the coexistence of both chaotic invariant sets (each associated with one of the homoclinic trajectories) and, hence, the corresponding erratic behavior and sensitive dependence on initial conditions of nearby solutions.